 It’s an early morning start to catch the sunrise from Passage Peak, on a circuit of Hamilton Island that combines a number of the bushwalking trails.
 I set off from the Hamilton Island Resort Lookout Trail entrance, torch in hand, at 6am.
 (Allow 45min to an hour to get from the resort to the peak, depending on how fast you walk.)
 The narrow but well-constructed trail ascends steadily from the resort towards Saddle Junction.
 There are views from the track toward Whitsunday Island and Whitsunday Peak to the east.

 After a kilometre the walking trail meets a maintenance / 4WD road that follows the ridge, and shortly afterwards there’s a small detour along the road to the Flat Top Hill Lookout.
 Although it’s still a bit dark, there are views over Hamilton Island resort and Catseye Bay.

-With the sky starting to lighten I fear I’ve started the walk a bit late (shouldn’t have hit the snooze button three times on my ‘phone before finally getting out of bed!).
-I push on towards Saddle Junction: from here there’s just under a kilometre to go, but it’s the steepest part of the walk.
+With the sky starting to lighten I fear I’ve started the walk a bit late (shouldn’t have hit the snooze button three times on my phone before finally getting out of bed!).
+I push on towards Saddle Junction: from here there’s just under a kilometre to go to Passage Peak, but it’s the steepest part of the walk.
 I can see my destination ahead – what looks like a small hill in the distance.

 There’s more views from the trail to the north-west as it climbs up towards Passage Peak.

 The last 200m is quite steep, but I make it just in time to see the sun rising above the ocean, behind Haslewood Island.

 There’s 360-degree views from the top of Passage Peak – the highest point on Hamilton (although it’s only 234m above sea level).

 To the south-east is Perseverance Island, the closest one to Hamilton Island, and in the distance Pentecost Island and Lindeman Island.